 An important aspect of PSHE is providing opportunities for students to reflect on and clarify their own values and attitudes, to understand what influences their own decisions, and to explore the complex and often contradictory range of values and attitudes they encounter both now and in the future.
 Crucially, we want our students to leave Soham Village College with a deeper understanding of themselves, accepting of the differences found in others and with the ability to form and maintain healthy and happy relationships which have a positive impact on themselves, on others and on society as a whole.

-For more information about the PSHE curriculum at SVC, including school wide drop down days and the teaching of sex and relationships, please download the overview document,
+For more information about the PSHE curriculum at SVC, including school wide drop down days and the teaching of relationships and sex, please download the overview document,

 If you have any questions, please contact Mr Heaney: email@example.com